 These potatoes are similar to house fries.
 House Fries are those special potatoes that you can always count on at your favorite steakhouse restaurant, and I thought I’d make a batch at home, and reminiscence about the simplicity of a truly delightful dish.

-New Potatoes, either red or white skinned, have a creamy interior, yet crisp up beautifully in the oven, and a quick wedge-cut provides three distinct edges that can attain golden brown coverage.
+New Potatoes, either red or white skinned, have a creamy interior, and roast beautifully in the oven, and a quick wedge-cut provides three distinct edges that can attain golden brown coverage.
 Potatoes wedges shouldn’t be without a dipping sauce and what better than to serve them with a homemade aioli with a hint of smokiness.
 A blender is your best friend when it comes to making homemade mayonnaise or aioli.
 A few egg yolks, a squeeze of lemon and a stream of oil, and you have yourself something trained chefs would be proud of.
-A pinch of smoked paprika adds another note of flavor to an already dreamy condiment that will enhance these spuds.
+A pinch of smoked paprika adds a note of smoky flavor to an already dreamy condiment that will enhance these spuds in magical ways.

 6 medium new potatoes, cut into wedges